sayonetech/Cookie_repo/README.md

 2.Create virtual </br>
 3.Install the requirements</br>
-4.Run the project as a django project</br> eg:python manage.py runserver
+4.Run the project as a django project</br> eg:python manage.py runserver<br>
-Yoy can check the demo here : https://cookierep.herokuapp.com/home/
+You can check the demo here : https://cookierep.herokuapp.com/home/